-A Truckload of Memories: The 1950 Dodge Ram
+A Truckload of Memories: The Story of Our 1950 Dodge Truck

-Bought new in 1950, this Dodge Ram is still trucking for the family that purchased it—with a grandchild at the wheel!
+Bought new more than 70 years ago, this 1950 Dodge is still trucking for the family that purchased it—with a grandchild at the wheel!

 On inclement days, the six to 10 public school kids living along our road would pile into one of the parents’ cars, four wide and two deep, for the short ride to the rural one-room school house.
 To make it possible for my parents to take their turn, Dad put up sides on the bed of the Dodge and covered it with a tarp.
 Most of us preferred to ride in the covered bed than in the cab.
 There was no heat, of course, but everyone enjoyed the novelty of sitting out in the truck bed rather than in a cramped family car.